 The non-convertible debentures have a higher interest rate.
 However, they are less risky than convertible debentures and bonds.

 The maturity value of convertible debentures heavily depends on the company’s stock price at the time of issuing the debentures.
-Higher the stock price means higher the returns and low stock price means the company provides fewer returns.
+A higher stock price means higher returns and a low stock price means the company provides fewer returns.

 Vanilla convertible bonds give investors a facility to hold the bond until maturity or you can convert it into stocks.
 If the stock price has decreased since the bond’s issue date, the investors can hold the bond until maturity and get paid the face value.